jorgecarleitao/pyglet-gui/docs/api.rst

 * Top-down when a container wants to draw itself (e.g. in the initialization of the :class:`~pyglet_gui.manager.Manager`).

-* Bottom-up when a single Viewer wants to be re-drawn, for instance when a :class:`Controller's <pyglet_gui.core.Controller>` changed the viewer's appearance.
+* Bottom-up when a single :class:`~pyglet_gui.core.Viewer` wants to be re-drawn, for instance when a :class:`Controller <pyglet_gui.core.Controller>` changed the viewer's appearance.

 Graphical elements
 ^^^^^^^^^^^^^^^^^^^^

-Pyglet-gui has a graphics API for handling vertex list: you define a :class:`pyglet_gui.theme.Theme` in a JSON file or on a nested dictionary, and viewers select the part they need from the theme using :meth:`~pyglet_gui.core.Viewer.get_path`.
+Pyglet-gui has a graphics API for handling vertex list:
+The developr defines a :class:`pyglet_gui.theme.Theme` by a JSON file, and viewers select the part of the theme they need using a path, :meth:`~pyglet_gui.core.Viewer.get_path`.

 Controllers
 ^^^^^^^^^^^^^^

-The :class:`~pyglet_gui.manager.ControllerManager` is responsible for handling all events in the GUI and calling the respective :class:`Controllers' <pyglet_gui.core.Controller>` handlers.
+The :class:`~pyglet_gui.manager.ControllerManager` is responsible for handling all events in the GUI by being a handler in the Pyglet's window and the manager uses those events to call the respective :class:`Controllers' <pyglet_gui.core.Controller>` handlers.

 .. image:: controllers.png
     :scale: 100%

     While viewers are organized in a tree, the controllers are organized in a simple list: each controller registers itself in the manager and the manager has access to all of them.

+A handler in a controller is just a method "on_*" defined on it: the ControllerManager uses :py:meth:`hasattr` to check which controllers can receive specific events.

 Examples
 ^^^^^^^^^^^^

-In the directory "examples" you can find examples of how to instantiate GUIs and how to extend the existing elements.
+In the directory "examples" you can find examples of how to instantiate GUIs and how to use the Pyglet-gui to create elements with custom functionality.

-In the source code you can find more examples since all Pyglet-gui user interfaces are subclasses of :class:`~pyglet_gui.core.Controller`, :class:`~pyglet_gui.core.Viewer`, or are a mixin of both that implement custom methods:
+In fact, all Pyglet-gui
+user interfaces are subclasses of :class:`~pyglet_gui.core.Controller`, :class:`~pyglet_gui.core.Viewer`, or a mixin of both, that implement custom methods:

-* :meth:`~pyglet_gui.core.Viewer.get_path`: Used to select the path on the theme for its graphics;
+* :meth:`~pyglet_gui.core.Viewer.get_path`: used to select the path on the Theme for the graphics;
-* :meth:`~pyglet_gui.core.Viewer.load_graphics` and :meth:`~pyglet_gui.core.Viewer.unload_graphics`: Used to load and unload graphical elements from the theme;
+* :meth:`~pyglet_gui.core.Viewer.load_graphics` and :meth:`~pyglet_gui.core.Viewer.unload_graphics`: used to load and unload graphical elements;
-* :meth:`~pyglet_gui.core.Viewer.layout`: Used to position the graphical elements in the correct place;
+* :meth:`~pyglet_gui.core.Viewer.layout`: used to position the graphical elements in the correct place;
-* :meth:`~pyglet_gui.core.Viewer.compute_size`: Used to compute the size of the Viewer when all graphics are already loaded;
+* :meth:`~pyglet_gui.core.Viewer.compute_size`: used to compute the size of the Viewer when all graphics are already loaded;
 * `on_*`: used to handle events.

 Existing user interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^

+Below is a list of the existing elements in Pyglet-gui.
+Elements that are not links are not documented yet and most probably are not covered by a Test Case.

 Viewers:
     * Graphics: a viewer with a graphic element from the theme.